 Starting any new digital marketing campaign can be intimidating for businesses, and PPC is no exception.
 Anyone considering working with Google Ads will probably be overwhelmed by the various guides and articles about PPC best practice.
 These guides range from genuinely helpful to utterly incomprehensible…As our PPC department is particularly accomplished here at the Tourism Marketing Agency, we thought we’d attempt to write the clearest, most easy-to-read PPC guide for our readers.

 Put simply, pay-per-click (PPC) advertising is a particular kind of digital advertising where you only pay when a user clicks on your ad – if someone sees your ad and doesn’t click, it’s free.
 While it can get a little complex further down the line, PPC can be split into three not-so-complex categories:

-- Display advertising – this puts your ad on the Display Network, across a range of different websites.
-You can use Display to prospect new customers who Google has identified as potentially interested in your service or product, or to retarget people who have been to your website previously.
+This puts your ad on the display network across a range of different websites.
+You can use display to prospect new customers who Google has identified as potentially interested in your service or product or to retarget people who have been to your website previously.
 Ever feel like a particular website or brand you like is following you 4 across various different websites?
 Well, it probably is, and this is because the brand is using retargeting.

 What are the main benefits of using PPC?

 - PPC allows you to reach your target audience immediately, without all of the time and effort that goes into organic search marketing (SEO) or various forms of offline advertising.

 - You can set your own ad budget, ensuring you never spend more than you can afford.
 This can be as little as a penny, and you can pause your campaigns whenever you like.